mzkhalid039/DWBuilder/README.md

 # Questions/Contributions
 If you have any questions, raise an issue or contact [me](mailto:muhammad.z.khalid@ntnu.no).
-This project is currently under development and at the moment.
+This project is currently under development.

 # License
 [MIT](./LICENSE).